compendio/goldbug-manual/README.md

 If the individual nodes now exchange keys, connections are created that arise as a new level at the level of the IP connections of the P2P / F2F network.

-With the architecture underlying GoldBug not only the cryptographic routing in a kernel program was elaborated, but - as stated above - the term "cryptographic routing" was paradoxically removed from the routing with the echo protocol.
+With the architecture underlying in GoldBug not only the cryptographic routing in a kernel program was elaborated, also - as stated above - the term "cryptographic routing" was paradoxically removed from the routing with the echo protocol.
 It is therefore necessary to speak in more detail of the "cryptographic echo" instead of "cryptographic routing".
-One of them to differentiate protocol is that of the "Cryptographic Discovery" which will be discussed below in an extra section.
+One more of them to differentiate the protocols, is the protocol of the "Cryptographic Discovery" which will be discussed below in an extra section.

-Echo is thus "beyond" routing: Firstly, the message packets do not contain routing information (addressees) and the nodes also do not use "forwarding" in the true sense, because they simply send everything to all connections.
-And secondly: Even the cryptographic key that tries to decode the message is not an address (which would even be attached to the message package), but only a polarizing Bille: it lets us see texts differently and possibly understand.
+Echo is thus "beyond" routing: Firstly, the message packets do not contain routing information (addressees) and the nodes also do not use "forwarding" in the original sense, because they simply send everything to all connections.
+And secondly: Even the cryptographic key that tries to decode the message is not an address (which would even be attached to the message package), but only a polarizing glass: it lets us see texts differently and possibly understand.
 The echo protocol therefore also uses the term "traveling" rather than the term "routing".
-Or just stop: "cryptographic echo".
+Or just in short: "cryptographic echo".

-From a legal point of view, a different evaluation is then also to be made here, since a node does not forward in the name of an addressee as a middleman, but informs the neighbors independently (see, for example, the forwarding in other routing models such as AntsP2P with its ant algorithm , Mute , AllianceP2P , RetroShare , Onion-Routing or I2P .
+From a legal point of view, a different evaluation is then also to be made here, since a node does not forward in the name of an addressee as a middleman, but informs the neighbors independently (see, for example, the forwarding in other routing models such as AntsP2P with its ant algorithm, Mute, AllianceP2P, RetroShare, Onion-Routing or I2P.

-As well as spreading a good reputation in the neighborhood, the message also spreads in the echo - otherwise the echoing protocol allows any cryptographic "stuff" to "swim" past (by not being decoded or becoming).
+As well as spreading a good reputation in the neighborhood, the message also spreads in the echo - otherwise the echoing protocol allows any cryptographic "stuff" to "float" away (by not being decoded or being unreadable).

 It is reminiscent of the Star Trek Borg collective paradigm: everyone has access to all the neighbors' messages (unless half or adaptive echo is used and if the message text can be understood (decoded) at all).

 In the echo, the node is more of a "sovereign" or "giving and receiving (non-directional) information"; in other networks, a node could be more referred to as a "postman", "dealer", "forwarder" or "intermediary".

-The echo grid as a simple network representation is not only used for the analysis of "routing" (or "travel") - ways to represent echo modes and encryption stations, but ultimately can also be found in graph theory application: which Path takes a message, depending on the structure of the network, but also the use of echo accounts, half or full echo and the Adaptive Echo, as the following examples of the graphs between Alice, Bob, Ed and Maria illustrate.
+The echo grid as a simple network representation is not only used for the analysis of "routing" (or "travel"-ways) to represent echo modes and encryption stations, but ultimately can also be found in graph theory application: which path takes a message, depending on the structure of the network, and also can be evaluated the use of echo accounts, half or full echo and the Adaptive Echo, as the following examples of the graphs between Alice, Bob, Ed and Maria illustrate.

 ### 3.4.1 Examples of key exchanges by Alice, Bob, Ed & Maria